dantrica/ADS1256/README.md

 read_value(): Reads the raw 24-bit signed ADC value.

 read_voltage(): Converts raw ADC value into voltage based on gain and reference voltage.

+Suggested PINs:
+ADS1256	pins to Raspberry Pi 4 B
+CS	to GPIO8
+DRDY to	GPIO22
+MISO	to GPIO9
+MOSI	to GPIO10
+SCLK	to GPIO11
+VCC	5V to (pin 2)
+GND	to GND (pins 9, 25, 39, 6, 14, 20, 30, and 34)